 MapR introduced database tables in the MapR M7 Enterprise Database Edition, which are binary compatible with Apache HBase, and are simply accessed by using a different path name.
 What’s unique about M7 is that the tables are integrated into the storage system; they’re built on the container architecture, and are always available on every node providing 100% data locality.
 There’s no extra administration for database tables and you can have an unlimited number of tables once again going all the way up to trillion tables.
 More importantly, because MapR can update in place there are no compactions to deal with.
 Because of this ability, we get a 5x better performance with excellent (95th and 99th percentile) latencies.

 MapR is the technology leader for Hadoop because of a robust foundational architecture that cannot be built through bolt-on software patches.
 Case-in-point: Over the years, other distributions (all of which rely on HDFS) have attempted to catch up with MapR platform’s core functionality by providing sub-optimal point-solutions: there is one HA solution for NameNode, a different one for JobTracker, completely different HA architecture for HBase.
 Moreover these solutions are incomplete at best, as is the case with other attempts at providing basic enterprise-grade functionality such as snapshots, which cannot provide point-in-time recovery, and NFS access, which is read-only with low performance.

-Architecture matters for a Big Data platform that serves the needs of a wide array of Big Data users that need their platform to run all the time, provide the best performance and is easy to work with.
-Only the MapR Distribution for Hadoop gives you the architectural capabilities to use low cost commodity hardware, while getting enterprise-class reliability with instant-restart, snapshots, mirrors, and no single-point-of-failure, as well as access to standard protocols like NFS, ODBC, and Hadoop.
+Architecture matters for a big data platform that serves the needs of a wide array of big data users that need their platform to run all the time, provide the best performance and is easy to work with.
+Only the MapR Converged Data Platform gives you the architectural capabilities to use low cost commodity hardware, while getting enterprise-class reliability with instant-restart, snapshots, mirrors, and no single-point-of-failure, as well as access to standard protocols like NFS, ODBC, and Hadoop.